Frequently Asked Questions

 In the event of a hurricane threat, where can I find information?

-In the event that there’s the threat of a hurricane, please check the links below, which will take you to the the Saint Johns County storm readiness website and current storm status information.
+In the event that there’s the threat of a hurricane, please check the links below, which will take you to the St. Johns County storm readiness website and current storm status information.

-In addition to the above links, please always check the IMPORTANT ANNOUNCEMENTS tab on the Owners page, and the Sawgrass Master Associations website: sawgrassassociation.com to find out any additional information for approaching storms.
+In addition to the above links, please always check the IMPORTANT ANNOUNCEMENTS tab on the Owners page, and the Sawgrass Master Association’s website: sawgrassassociation.com to find out additional information for approaching storms.